eschen42/devplan/README.md

        ```
             planemo serve --daemon --host 0.0.0.0 --conda_dependency_resolution .
             # or, equivalently
-            /run_planemo_serve
+            /run_planemo_shed_serve
        ```

 ## Step 7 - Setting up the `localshed` tool shed
-You can set up a local instance of the Galaxy toolshed; this requires a moderate amount of manual effort:
+You can set up a local instance of the Galaxy tool shed; this requires a moderate amount of manual effort:
   - To begin, run the command
        ```
             /setup_shed